 ➤ Now, we can see that the sheet with the name ‘Excel Sheet Name’ has been deleted.

 5. Delete All Sheets Except the Active Sheet by Short VBA Code

 If we have a workbook with numerous worksheets and want to eliminate everything but the current sheet, VBA is definitely the best way to go.
 Sheet1 is now the active sheet, so this VBA code will remove all the other sheets from the spreadsheet.
 We can follow the below steps:

-➤ Correspondingly to the earlier methods, go to the View Code by right-clicking on the worksheet.
+➤ First, go to the View Code by right-clicking on the worksheet.

 ➤ Then, copy and paste the below VBA code.